asad-cuet/A-Python-Flask-Based-Tool-for-Semester-Result-Maker/README.md

 ```
 Copy the provided link and paste it in the browser.
 Enjoy the project

-## Attendance Excel File Data Format
+## Grade-Sheet Excel File Data Format
-In "Some Demo Attendance Files" Folder some files are given as sample of attendance data.
+In "Some Demo Grade-Sheet Files" Folder some files are given as sample of grade-sheet data.
 You can use these files for testing the project.